tfrasc/googlePlacesParser/README.md

 On each call of parseGooglePlaces(), all address components of each result returned from the Google Places API Autocomplete will be stored in the global 'places' array.
 Each address component can then conveniently accessed for each result via dot operator (e.g. places[0].street).

 ## Example
-Checkout an example in this JSFiddle (currently a little out of date): https://jsfiddle.net/tfrasc/a51fwknu/
+Checkout an example in this JSFiddle: https://jsfiddle.net/tfrasc/a51fwknu/

 ## TODO
 - ~~Add display in fiddle to actually show what it does :p~~
 - ~~Remove console logs~~
+- Figure out how to fire the display on the first click of button (might be a timing delay getting the results back from the Google API)
+- Fix phone number and vicinity
 - Error handling and validation